 |Different database types||Migrating projects from one database server type in ALM 12.60 to another database server type in LoadRunner Enterprise is not supported.|

 When upgrading a host from Performance Center 12.6x, uncollated test run results on the Controller and load generators, and offline graph data from historical test runs on the Controller, is not migrated to LoadRunner Enterprise 202x.

 Resolution: Use an external InfluxDB server to avoid this issue in the future.
 For details, see Manage analysis servers.

 |Upgrades and remote installations||Upgrades and remote installations installed on earlier versions are not migrated to LoadRunner Enterprise 2020.|

 Only the default user-defined fields appearing in the schema during the creation of ALM LAB or projects are migrated.
 Additional columns that were added to project above the number listed in parenthesis below are migrated:

 User profile data is not migrated from ALM for LAB and projects.

 During Site Admin and LAB migration, all users are automatically set with Viewer role.
 During project migration, users that belonged to the TDAdmin group in the ALM project are set with Performance Tester permissions in LoadRunner Enterprise, and the rest are set with Viewer permissions.

 LoadRunner Enterprise does not currently support version control.
 As a result, only the latest checked in tests and scripts from ALM are migrated to LoadRunner Enterprise.

 Note: Not all features defined in previous versions are displayed and work in the same way in LoadRunner Enterprise 2020.
-For the list of unsupported features, see Unsupported features.
+For the list of unsupported features, see Unsupported and deprecated features.